wayfareio/wayfare.io/internships.markdown

 **What is the compensation and are there any perks?**

-This internship is unpaid, however, all interns will receive the following Wayfare benefits:
+This internship is unpaid, however, all interns will receive the following FLDWRK benefits:

-* Access to Wayfare Member Perks & Discounts, including our professional member directory
+* Access to FLDWRK Member Perks & Discounts, including our professional member directory
-* A Wayfare membership during their internship (up to 10 hours/week)
+* A FLDWRK membership during their internship (up to 10 hours/week)
 * Credit hours towards your major
 * And of course, meals & fun events throughout the program!